SR2090/frontend-notes/Javascript/this keyword.md

 title: Explain how `this` works in JavaScript
 ---

-## TL;DR

-There's no simple explanation for `this`; it is one of the most confusing concepts in JavaScript because it's behavior differs from many other programming languages.
 The one-liner explanation of the `this` keyword is that it is a dynamic reference to the context in which a function is executed.

 A longer explanation follows is that `this` follows these rules: